 Description: So, you find yourself on a search for the perfect gift for a family member, friend, or colleague... but you hit a snag.
 You aren't completely sure what kind of tea they like to drink (green? black? herbal?), what tea accessories they have or need, or if a beautiful hand-built ceramic piece would be the way to go...

 This convenient Online gift card is for you.

 Contents: Everything in our Online Store will be available for the recipient of your gift!

 Important Information: Please keep the following in mind - These gift cards can be used in our Online Store ONLY.
 They CANNOT be redeemed in our Teashop or at our booth at the Farmer's Market, as this Online gift card is made possible through a separate, virtual shopping program linked to our website.
 A different Gift certificate for use in-person at the Westholme Teashop is a separate product that is available in-store for purchase.

 How touse: From a selection of prices, simply choose the amount you wish to give and proceed to check out!
-Gift cards are delivered by e-mail, and contain instructions to redeem in our Online Store.
+Gift cards are delivered by e-mail to you, and can then be forwarded to your desired recipient, and contain instructions to redeem in our Online Store.
 The recipient of your gift can choose to pick up their purchase at our contact-free pick-up beside the Westholme Teashop during open hours, or have it shipped directly to their door - and we ship internationally for your friends and family members near and far!